k1kolev/info/features/ui-ux-features/tiles.md

 ## Your Data on Focus

-Rapidly occurring tasks, speaking with customers and partners, and responding to questions and inquiries have all something in common - the necessity to find what you are looking for and understand it with speed and confidence.
+Rapidly occurring tasks, speaking with customers and partners, and responding to questions and inquiries all share something in common - the necessity to find what you are looking for and understand it with speed and confidence.

-@@name's Tiles application enables your teams to view all the information about the types of records that they frequently access.
+@@name's Tiles application enables your teams to view all desired types of information neatly organized in tiles.

+> [!TIP]
+> You can create tiles for the types of information that you will find most valuable to keep them one touch away.
+> You can add frequently

+The app displays tiles neatly organized

+for the frequently access types of records by your teams.

+The Tiles app   in a compact form.

 Acting in the heat of the moment becomes a lot easier, all in